kevin866/pyiga/nurbs_models/model_structure.markdown

 I have a superfomula that can generate shapes based on the parameter input.
 I want to describe the shape in nurbs representation in control points, weights, and knot vectors.
 I want to build a generative model that takes the parameters for the super formula and number of knot vectors and generate the correspoinding contorl points, weights and number of knot vectors that's closest to the superformula how should I go about building and training this model?
+I'm thinking to use GAN model structure but let me know which model structure will be better